aldoestebanpaz/aldoestebanpaz.github.io/_drafts/creating-debian-packages.md

 See [5.1.
 New packages in the Debian Developer's Reference](https://www.debian.org/doc/manuals/developers-reference/pkgs.html#new-packages) for details.

-##### Adding new changelog entries
+##### Modifying changelog entries with 'debchange' (dch)

-We can use `dch -i` to increment either the final component of the Debian release number.
-Or explicitly with `dch -v <version-revision>`.
+- `dch -e` - Open 'debian/chengelog' with default editor.
+- `dch -a "Summary of a change"` - Add a new changelog entry to the current version of the package.
+- `dch -i "Summary of a change"` - Increment the version of the package (e.g. 0.13.0-0ubuntu5 => 0.13.0-0ubuntu6) adding a new release entry, and add a new changelog entry.
+- `dch -r ""` - Finalize the changelog for a release.
+Update the name, email, timestamp, and distribution of the last release entry.
+- `dch -r --distribution <CODENAME>` - Similar to `dch -r ""`, finalize the changelog for a release.
+If the distribution is set to UNRELEASED, change it to the distribution from the previous changelog entry (or another distribution as specified by --distribution).
+If there are no previous changelog entries and an explicit distribution has not been specified, unstable will be used.

 See `man dch` and [Chapter 8.
 Updating the package in the Debian New Maintainers' Guide](https://www.debian.org/doc/manuals/maint-guide/update.en.html) for details.

 #### Issues at 'debian/copyright'